 Every year there are changes to the Federal and State tax codes and other timely information coming from the IRS and State.
 Our team stays on top of these changes throughout the year so we can best serve our clients and we print Tax Tips to help you keep track of the changes.

 Some of the changes, however, occur after our print deadline.
-I will keep you informed of the additional changes in this column, as well as in our blog, as they could have a significant impact on your 2015 refund.
+We will keep you informed of the additional changes in our blog as they could have a significant impact on your 2017 refund.
 We will also include other topics that may affect you.

-We’re excited that we can offer you a REFUND ADVANCE of up to $750 this year at 0% interest.
+We’re excited that we can offer you an EXPESS REFUND ADVANCE LOAN up to $2,500.
 Follow this link for the details.

-We are also as convenient for you as possible with 22 convenient Fiscal Tax offices open to serve your tax preparation needs.
+We are also as convenient for you as possible with 19 Fiscal Tax offices open to serve your tax preparation needs.
 To find a Fiscal Tax location nearest you, please visit Our Locations page.